-§ Iusiduous and treacherous men are always cowardly, and we suspect that Rolph's heart failed him on coming to the scratch. wards the city, took five trusty men with me, arrested several men on suspicion that they were going to Sir Francis with information, placed a guard on Yonge-street, the main northern avenue to Toronto, at Montgomery's, and another guard on a parallel road, and told them to allow none to pass to the city.
-I then waited some time, expecting the executive to arrive, but waited in vain-no one came, not even a message -I was therefore left in entire ignorance of the condition of the capital; and instead of entering Toronto on Thursday, with 4000 or 5000 men, was apparently expected to take it on Monday with 200, wearied after a march of 30 or 40 miles thro' the mud, in the worst possible humor atfinding they had been called from the very extremity of the county, andno one else warned at all.
+I was grieved and so was Mr. Gilson, but we had to make the best of it; accordingly I mounted my horse in the afternoon, rode in towards the city, took ive trusty men with me, arrested several men on suspicion that they were going to Sir Francis with information, placed a gurd on Yonge-street, the main northern avenue to Toronto, at Montgomery's, and another guard on a parallel road, and told them to allow none to pass the city.
+I then waited sone time, expecting the executive to arrive, but waited in vain-no one came, not even a message-I was therefore left in entire ignorance of the condition of the capital; and instead of entering Toronto on Thursday, with 4000 or 5000 men, vas apparently expected to take it on Monday with 200,14 weaked after a march of 30 or 40 miles through the mud, in the worst possible humor at finding they had been called from the very extremity of the county, and no one else warned at all

 About eight or nine o'clock, I accompanied Capt.
-Anderson of Lloydtown, Mr. Sheppard, and two others, on horseback, down Yonge-streets intending if no one came with tidings from the city to go there and ascertain how far an attack and seizure of the muskets and bayonets we so much needed, was practicable.
+Anderson of Lloydtown, Mr. Sheppard, and two others, on horseback, down Yonge-street, intending if no one came with tidings from the city to go there and ascertain how far an attack and seizure of the muskets and bayonets we so much needed, was practicable.
 There were warrants out for my apprehension, but I did not mind them much.